Talnakh: Modernization and Environmental Issues

-During the 2010s, Nornickel undertook major modernization of the Talnakh Concentrator, raising capacity to over 10 million tonnes of ore per year and improving environmental controls.
+During the 2010s, Nornickel undertook major modernization efforts in an attempt to improve the Talnakh Concentrator, raising capacity to over 10 million tonnes of ore per year and improving environmental controls.

 In 2020, an illegal wastewater discharge from the Talnakh processing plant and a major diesel spill near Norilsk triggered national and international scrutiny.

 Today, Talnakh remains one of the world's most productive nickel- and palladium-producing mining districts, playing a central role in the Norilsk industrial region.